The Eagles and Terrapins square off at noon on Saturday

 Over the past seven years, Dega has conducted Brazil Gold Volleyball Camps in the Washington area and served as the technical director and coach of the Skagit Volleyball Club (2004-06).

 Prior to entering the collegiate ranks, Dega was an assistant for the Rexona Volleyball Club - a professional women's team in Brazil - under Bernardo Rezende from 2001-04.
 Before being appointed an assistant, Dega simultaneously interned with RVC from 1997-2000 and the world powerhouse Brazilian National Team from 1998-2000.

-Dega and his wife, Cintia Alessi, reside in Brighton, Mass. with their daughter, Anna Julia Gama Silva.
+Dega and his wife, Cintia Alessi, reside in Newton, Mass. with their two daughters, Anna Julia Gama Silva and Beatriz Louise da Gama Silva.

 The Dega File:

 Education: B.S.
 Physical Education, Federal University of Parana, 1996